NethServer/nethsecurity-docs/network.rst

 When creating a bond, the UI will display a management IP address in the private network 127.0.0.1.
 This IP address is used solely for managing the bond and is not involved in traffic forwarding.
 Once the bond device is created, you can assign an IP address and a firewall zone to it.
-Please note that bond configurations are not editable after creation.
-If you need to modify the bond's IP address or zone, you must delete the interface and create a new one.
+Please note that bond configuration is not editable after creation.
+If you need to modify the bond's IP address or zone, you'll have to remove its configuration and reconfigure it again.
+If you need to change bond devices, bond mode or management IP you'll have to remove bond configuration and bond device and recreate it from scratch

 .. _vlan-section: